Net Monthly Rates

 |Domestic Directory Assistance||$1.50 each|

-Residential Telephone service requires an active Conway Corp broadband cable line to your residence.
+Residential Voice service requires an active Conway Corp broadband cable line to your residence.
 Residential service also requires Multimedia Terminal Adapter (MTA) provided by Conway Corp with your package.
 (Equipment deposits may apply.)
 There must be an active cable outlet within 5 feet of the MTA.
-Conway Corp telephone service does not support 900 numbers.
+Conway Corp voice service does not support 900 numbers.

 Taxes: The above rates are subject to all local, state and federal taxes which are currently in effect or any taxes which are imposed by laws or ordinances on or after the effective date of this rate schedule.
 Current state, county, city sales tax are 9.125%